MuxammilSidd/FAST-KHI-Semester-1/README.md

 ---

 ### 📌 Applied Physics:
 Exams are based on numericals (majority) and reasoning/theoretical questions.
 Focus on the logic behind solving that numerical instead of the output.
 Be sure to remain attentive in lectures as instructors often tend to iterate over importance of a numerical, which ultimately comes out in exam.
 Questions in exams may not entirely be from the book, but with minor changes in values.
-A good way for practise is following numericals by the end of each chapter.
+A good way for practice is following numericals by the end of each chapter.
 Past papers will help even more!
 This might be bitter to accept, but knowing the right formula is the key to achieving a good grade.
 Reasoning questions can only be aced by a good grip on concepts.
 Don't forget to go through the summary at the end of each chapter for a quick-revision!

 🔗 Useful Youtube Playlists:
 - [Fundamentals of Physics 10th Ed.
 Problems Solutions](https://youtube.com/playlist?list=PLyv2kqJdsgffhCkxAkVWhlL3WzruTUg0V&si=LEb8D1QbQ4k1Zd_s)